Founntain/osuplayer/README.md

 - ***SourRaindrop***: for creating a lot of custom images and assets like our logo
 - ***You, the user***: for using this project and helping us improving it and simply enjoying your osu! music

-## 🪛 Features that are missing to have the full osu!player plus a feature set
+## 🪛 Features that are missing to have the full osu!player plus feature set

 #### 🔧 Features with lower priority
 - [x] Audio-Equalizer